 |Decreasing life insurance||£8.07 (per month)||£8.67 (per month)|

 Source: Assured Futures.
 All quotes are accurate as at 15 February 2018

 - Life insurance is not compulsory, so it’s completely up to you whether you want it or not.

-- If you buy a life insurance premium, it is a good idea to make a will as well that states where or who you want the money to go to.
+- If you buy a life insurance policy, it is a good idea to make a will as well that states where or who you want the money to go to.

 - As life insurance becomes more expensive with age, it makes financial sense to take out a guaranteed policy in your twenties or early thirties and keep it until the term has ended.